 When allocating land for development, consideration must be given to the potential cumulative impact of development on flood risk.
-The increase in impermeable surfaces and resulting increase in runoff increases the chances of surface water flooding if suitable mitigation measures, such as SuDS, are not put in place.
-Additionally, the increase in runoff may result in more flow entering watercourses, increasing the risk of fluvial flooding downstream.
+The loss of the natural storage and infiltration capacity of undeveloped land, potential loss of surface water storage capacity, the increase in impermeable surfaces and resulting rise in runoff increases the chances of surface water flooding if suitable mitigation measures, such as SuDS, are not put in place.
+Additionally, the increase in runoff may result in more flow entering watercourses, increasing the risk of fluvial flooding at locations further downstream that are potentially sensitive to increases in the volume or flow of flood water.